 Many people will find themselves strapped for cash at some point in their lives.
 During unemployment, it can be tough to come up with the cash every month to pay your bills – but there are ways to get your hands on the money without having to write a check every time.

-That’s why the U.S. Government has instituted a number of programs to help provide citizens with additional income when they need it most.
+That's why the U.S. Government has instituted a number of programs under the labor and workforce development umbrella to review and obtain benefit payments to help provide citizens with additional income when they need it most.
 One of these benefits is the unemployment benefits program.
-This program provides monetary assistance to those who have lost their jobs and can’t find new ones soon enough to sustain themselves and their families.
+This program provides monetary assistance to those who have lost their jobs and can't find new ones soon enough to sustain themselves and their families.

-Suppose you are receiving unemployment benefits through the government.
-In that case, you can set up direct deposit so that your payments go directly into your bank account each month instead of having the hassle of going out to the bank or writing checks all the time.
+Suppose you are receiving benefits through the government; you can choose direct deposit as your payment method, so that your benefit payments go directly into your personal checking account each month, eliminating the hassle of using a debit card or paper check.

-But how do you go about getting started with direct deposit?
+But how do you go about getting started with direct deposit, how to set up for unemployment benefits?
 Read on to find out.

 What is direct deposit?

 The Department of Labor explains that direct deposit is a convenient option if you are receiving payments from an employer or government agency.
-Payments are automatically transferred from one bank account to another using electronic funds transfer (EFT).
+Benefit payments are automatically transferred from one bank account to another using electronic funds transfer (EFT), ensuring a secure and verify-able direct deposit information transfer.

 What do I need to get started?

-First, you’ll need to gather some important documents; this includes your Social Security card, your driver’s license or state ID, employment history, and your most recent tax return.
+First, you'll need to gather some important documents; this includes access to your Social Security card, your driver's license or state ID, employment history, and your most recent tax return for bank account information validation.

 You’ll also need your employer to generate a W-2 form, or if you’re contracting, generate a 1099.
 You’ll need your work permit and alien registration card if you’re not a U.S. citizen.